 With the Taxfix app, you can easily enter capital gains in your tax return.

 In the “Intro questions” category, you can indicate that you had capital gains.
-Then you can specify more precisely what kind of capital gains it was.

 In the category "Income" you can then enter one or more bank confirmations (tax certificates) about the investment income.
 You will receive this certificate from your bank.